acioran/overwatcher/README.md

   displayed once one is incremented (increases the log file, but handels infinte tests easier).
 NOTE: there are two permanent counts in each test: the number of loops run (if it is infinite) and how many timeouts are left per loop.
+- NOPRWAIT - Following commands are sent to the device without waiting for a prompt.
+It only applies to the commands in the current action.
+When all the commands left in the action are executed, the prompt wait returns for the next actions.
+- NOTSTRICT - special modifier, needs to be the first in a trigger for that state.
+It causes overwatcher to ignore that state in a test; if the state is seen, but not expected, the test continues and does not exit.
+This is not affected by the strictStates option.
+Use with caution, as ignoring this can lead to false positives, but it is useful in tests that need to run a long time, or for using other modifiers with some states.

 ## Configurable test options
 These are just parameters that control the inner workings of the test: